-This month we speak to local artist Nina Baxter about her work, inspirations, guilty pleasures and favourite South East London spot.
+In this month’s Spotlight On we speak to local artist Nina Baxter about her work, inspirations, guilty pleasures and favourite south east London spot.

 I make paintings and collages.
 My work is usually very colourful, with a basis in nature or something that I have seen, heard, or read which has inspired me.
 I am currently experimenting with compositions built up from simple geometric shapes, creating abstract images that are distanced from the visual reality of the thing itself.
 I’ve recently had a resurgence of interest in still life, which has led to painting natural objects or observations from life and using these sketches as a basis for a geometric composition.
 In this way, I can distil the original object into its most valuable parts and elevate those of greatest importance, such as colour (see “Opuntia” paintings).
 I rarely do preparatory sketches or paintings for larger works, but often plan compositions using collage instead.

 I find the need to create work pretty much imperative to me feeling happy and fulfilled.
 If I do not have the time or ability to paint, it does not take long before I start to feel unsatisfied, frustrated and generally not myself.
 Aside from this, creating visual art, in particular paintings and collages, is a natural form of expression for me.
 I feel like I constantly have compositions, colours and shapes forming in my mind.
 Working in this way allows me to create a visual response to the things I experience, and hopefully to then create something which other people will respond to and have their own experience with.”